 - A qualified biologist/botanist shall conduct a focused botanical survey during the month of May, which corresponds to the overlapping evident and identifiable bloom periods for the remaining seven species, and prior to commencement of construction.
 Should no special status plant species be observed, then no additional mitigation is required. - Should one or more of these special status plants be found during the focused botanical survey on the project site, the qualified biologist/botanist shall contact CDFW within one day following the focused botanical survey to report the findings.
-If feasible, a 10-foot buffer shall be established around the species using construction flagging prior to commencement of construction activities. - Should avoidance of special status plant species be infeasible, the qualified botanist would salvage and relocate the individuals in an area comprised of suitable habitat in the vicinity of the project site that would not be impacted by the
+If feasible, a 10-foot buffer shall be established around the species using construction flagging prior to commencement of construction activities. - Should avoidance of special status plant species be infeasible, the qualified botanist would salvage and relocate the individuals in an area comprised of suitable habitat in the vicinity of the project site that would not be impacted by the Proposed Project.

-Proposed Project.
 Prior to the attempted relocation, seeds shall be gathered from the identified plants for use in the area identified for relocation.

-4.3-2 The Proposed Project has the potential to have a substantial adverse impact, either directly or through habitat modifications, on one special-status invertebrate.
+4.3-2 The Proposed Project has the potential to have a substantial adverse impact would not adversely impact, either directly or through habitat modifications, the Mission Blue Butterfly.

+During the course of the over 25 surveys conducted in 2005, 2008, 2012, 2013, and 2015, no Mission blue/ Pardalis blue butterflies, or their host plants, were detected within the proposed development envelope of the project site.
+Therefore, because the project site is outside of the documented geographic distribution and the known elevation range to which this species is suited and the species itswere not observed during the multitude of surveys conducted on the project site, the Mission blue butterfly does not have the potential to occur on the project site.
+Implementation of the Proposed Project would not result in the take of this species.
+Less than significant.
 The project site contains 7.44 acres of non-native brome grassland, including potential host plants which provide potential habitat for the Mission blue butterfly.
 The Mission blue butterfly was not observed during the July 25, 2013 biological surveys of the project site even though this survey was conducted during the designated identification period.
 Because the Mission blue butterfly often occurs within an elevation range above the project site and because the project site is south of the documented southernmost distribution of this species, the likelihood of this species occurring on the project site is relatively low.
 However, an informal observation of this species was made and noted by a member of the general public.
 Therefore, the Mission blue butterfly may occur on the project site and may be significantly impacted by the implementation of the Proposed Project.
 With implementation of Mitigation Measure 4.3-2, impacts would be less than significant.
 Less than Significant with Mitigation.